MarkDickinson/shell_scripts/security-audit/README.md

 than security/audit related so I have decided to hold off on future changes until I find more security specific checks that _need_ implementing.

-Any releases in the newxt few months will be bugfix, if any are found to correct.
+Any releases in the next few months will be bugfix, if any are found to correct.